Back to BlogSoftware Engineering

 Modern code development and programming

 If you're planning a web application, a SaaS platform, or a customer-facing digital product, the frontend framework question inevitably comes up.
-The answer matters—not because one choice is objectively "best," but because the right choice affects your team's velocity, your hiring options, and your product's long-term maintainability.
+The answer matters - not because one choice is objectively "best," but because the right choice affects your team's velocity, your hiring options, and your product's long-term maintainability.

 Here's what the landscape actually looks like in 2026, stripped of the hype.
+We've built production apps with all of these frameworks across Australian businesses, so this is based on real delivery experience - not just benchmarks.

 The Established Winners

-React (with Next.js or Vite)
+React 19 (with Next.js or Vite)

 Why it's still winning: